NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/lidar-uncertainty/lidar_uncertainty.md

 ### Learning Objectives
 After completing this tutorial, you will be able to:

-* Load several L3 Lidar tif files
+* Read in several L3 Lidar raster files
 * Difference the tif files
 * Create histograms of the DSM, DTM, and CHM differences
 * Remove vegetated areas of DSM & DTMs using the CHM